griffey999/test0219/README.md

 #include "configdata.h"
   car6view.h is a standard c class definition.
 -----------------------------------------------------------------------------------------------------------------------------
-3. Sample Image (the image is captured with dedicated fisheye.
-Different  ) A fisheye 180 degree image .
-To simulate car rear view of six view angle scenes .
+3. Sample Image (the image is captured with dedicated fisheye. ) A fisheye 180 degree image .
+To simulate car rear view and accordingly to output six view angle scenes .
 -----------------------------------------------------------------------------------------------------------------------------
-3. Sample code
+4. Sample code
 main.cpp
 -----------------------------------------------------------------------------------------------------------------------------
-4.API Reference
+5.API Reference
     4.1 MAP_CACHE_ENABLED is a definition to decide if you want to generate cache files for the XY maps.Enable this will imporve the display efficiency.
     4.2 Fisheye parameter Config :
         Create a md object and feed the fisheye calibrated parameters .